immaxchen/simple-live-captions/README.md

 A simple Python app for live captioning system audio using offline models.

-For the poor souls without access to a Windows 11 PC.
+Developed for the poor souls who aren't able to upgrade to Windows 11 🙋‍♂️

 ## Setup